AnthonyPerez/kubernetes_home_server/docs/1_ClusterSetup.md

 Let N be the number of Pis you want in your cluster.
 I choose N = 3.

 1. N x Raspberry Pi 4 Model B (4GB)
-3. N x MicroSD card 32GB
+2. N x MicroSD card 32GB
-2. 1 x Cat6 ethernet cable
-4. 1 x USB Micro SD Card Reader
+3. 1 x USB Micro SD Card Reader
-5. A raspberry pi cluster case.
+4. A raspberry pi cluster case.
-6. N x Short USB to USB-C cables.
+5. N x Short USB to USB-C cables.
-7. A multiport USB charger with at least 10W per port.
+6. A multiport USB charger with at least 10W per port.
 You will want to check the voltage as well and may need to order multiple if N is large.

 ### Cluster Architecture

-1. Inspired by the guides linked below, we will run a router on one of the master nodes to create a private network for the cluster.
+Inspired by the guides linked below, we will run a router on one of the master nodes to create a private network for the cluster.
 This approach will not scale well and will introduce a single point of failure, but will be sufficient for our purposes.

 ### Install Ubuntu 20.04 LTS on your SD cards